-Machico is very well placed for people looking to visit Ponta de São Lourenço.
-In fact, this is one of the best things to do in Machico, that are not in Machico 🙂
+Machico is very well located for people looking to do some hiking especially if you want to visit Ponta de São Lourenço.
+In fact, this is one of the best things to do in Machico, that is not in Machico 🙂

 Vereda Ponte do Sao Lourenco walk is one of the most breathtaking hikes in Madeira and one not to be missed.
 This trail is located at the easternmost point of Madeira, where you will hike along a long thin peninsula of dry, sandy land characterised by dramatic cliffs.

-The selling point of that hike are definitely stunning and dramatic views of the ocean combined with unusual land formation.
+The selling point of that hike is definitely the stunning and dramatic views of the ocean combined with unusual land formations.
 A must-do hike in Madeira!